justmytwospence/banking-oop/README.md

 model the relationship between managers and reports.

-Because customers and accounts have a many to many relationship, they are modeled with a join table `AccountCustomer`.
+Because customers and accounts have a many to many relationship, they are modeled with a junction table `AccountCustomer`.

 ![ERD](images/erd.png)